The Science Behind Strength Training to Burn Fat

 Talk to your doctor, see what is best for your body, and nourish yourself in ways that feel right for you.

 Like everything in life, find a middle path in your diet and exercise routine.
 This looks different for everyone, but establishing a sweet spot where your mind, body, and spirit align will feel so right!
-If you have further questions about how to use strength training to burn fat, drop us a line or stop by one of our gyms—we have experts in both fitness and nutrition who love to help people become the best version of themselves.
+If you have further questions about how to use strength training to burn fat, drop us a line or stop by one of our gyms—we have experts who love to help people become the best version of themselves.